mattany/panopto-link-generator/readme.txt

 3.open lg.bat
 4.paste and press enter

+Notes:
-*You might have to change lg.bat from "python" to "python3" depending on what your path variables are called.
+-You might have to change lg.bat from "python" to "python3" depending on what your path variables are called.
+-Non windows users cannot use the batch file but instead can run the python script directly.
 Enjoy!